Swissbite/node-package-comparator/README.md

 So I wrote this small app based on nodejs, angularjs and mongoose/mongodb to compare different packages with the same keyword.

 Contribution is welcome.

-A live version will come soon.
+# Live version
+The service can be found under [nodepackagecomparator-swissbite.rhcloud.com](https://nodepackagecomparator-swissbite.rhcloud.com).

 ## What could a user do
 Just search by keyword exact one keyword and sort.
 If the data is older than 24h, it will be updated.
 Maybe a second search might be necessary.